Please return your overdue books now - no fines will be charged on overdue books!

 - You will receive a courtesy notice 3 days before the due date, reminding you to either return or renew the items in order to avoid fines.

 - This reminder is a courtesy service and the Library is not responsible for non-receipt.

-- Overdue items will accrue fines and will result in the suspension of borrowing privileges until the items are returned/renewed and fines paid.
+- Overdue items will accumulate fines until the items are returned/renewed.

-- Please note: Clients with outstanding fines will not be able to:
+- Please note: Clients with outstanding books or fines will not be able to:

 - View examination results